-A. The Supportive Housing Quality Initiative (SHQI) applies to all Supportive Housing projects and Supportive Housing units in affordable developments funded by CHFA and/or the State.
+- A. The Supportive Housing Quality Initiative ("SHQI") applies to all Supportive Housing projects and Supportive Housing units in affordable developments funded by CHFA and/or the State.
+This is in addition to tax credit compliance monitoring with the exception of Supportive Housing units under the CT811 program.
 Compliance with the SHQI standards will be monitored through periodic site visits during which the monitoring agency will review charts, interview staff and meet with tenants to assess compliance since the last site visit.
-Though each site visit may assess compliance with only a portion of these domains, providers are required to implement all domains:
+Site visits will assess compliance with the following domains: - Domain 1: Facilitated Access to Housing and Services - Domain 2: Tenants Rights, Inputs, and Leadership

-- Domain 1: Facilitated Access to Housing and Services - Domain 2: Tenants Rights, Inputs and Leadership - Domain 3: Housing Quality and Safety - Domain 4: Support Service Design and Delivery: Person Focused/Person Centered Services and Tenant Engagement - Domain 5: Support Service Design and Delivery: Services that Promote Recovery, Wellnes, and Community Integration - Domain 6: Focus on Housing Stability - Domain 7: Building Internal Quality Assurance Practices, Key Staffing and Coordination
+- Domain 3: Housing Quality and Safety - Domain 4: Support Service Design and Delivery: Person Focused/Person Centered Services and Tenant Engagement - Domain 5: Support Service Design and Delivery: Services that Promote Recovery, Wellness, and Community Integration - Domain 6: Focus on Housing Stability - Domain 7: Building Internal Quality Assurance Practices, Key Staffing and Coordination